jamm1985/seismo-performer/README.md

 # Introduction

-In this repository we release implementation of the model, the model configuration, the pretrained best-fitted weights and the code examples from the original paper The Seismo-Transformer: generally based machine learning approach for recognizing seismic phases from local earthquakes.
+In this repository we release implementation of the model, the model configuration, the pretrained best-fitted weights and the code examples from the original paper _The Seismo-Transformer: generally based machine learning approach for recognizing seismic phases from local earthquakes_.

 # Installation